ML4T Software Setup

 There are 3 machines that will be accessible to students enrolled in the ML4T class via ssh.
 These machines may not be available until the second week of class; we will make an announcement once they are ready, and if at that time you are still unable to log in, please contact us.
 If you are using a Unix based operating system, such as Ubuntu or Mac OS X, you already have an ssh client, and you can connect to one of the servers by opening up a terminal and typing:

 xhost + ssh -X gtname@buffet0X.cc.gatech.edu

-replacing the X in buffet0X with 1-4, as detailed below.
+replacing the X in buffet0X with 1, 3 or 4, as detailed below and replacing gtname with your actual gtname.
 You will then be asked for your password and be logged in.
 Windows users may have to install an ssh client such as putty.
 In order to distribute workload across the machines, please use the specific machines as follows:

 These machines use your GT login credentials.

-NOTE: We reserve the right to limit login access or terminate processes to avoid resource contention with the autograder after assignment due dates, although we will endeavor to limit such interruptions.
+NOTE: We reserve the right to limit login access or terminate processes to avoid resource contention during grading, although we will endeavor to limit such interruptions.

 Getting code templates

 As of Spring 2018, code for each of the individual assignments is provided in zip files, linked to on the individual project page.
 The data, grading module, and util.py, which are common across all assignments, are available here Media:ML4T_2020Spring.zip (same file as above).

 Running the grading scripts